ati-ozgur/ati-ozgur.github.io/blog-posts/security-logging.md

 >An illegal market built on stolen data...

-First of all, video description talks about e-nabız but the video shows HSYS.
+At first, video description mentioned e-nabız but later they changed it as HSYS.
 These two are different systems.

-HSYS or e-nabız, systems from Health Ministry, store a lot of confidential information about Turkish Citizens and those who use Turkish hospitals.
+HSYS, a system from Health Ministry, store a lot of confidential information about Turkish Citizens and those who use Turkish hospitals.

 The simple security vulnerability is described in 22:50 of 25 minutes of video.